-The purpose of Florida Christian University offering online programs is to provide practical and accessible higher education through non-traditional delivery systems to accommodate the needs of our students and the growing need for remote education. we offer classes in three different formats: Online (classes previously recorded, which students can access anytime on their Student Portal), Live Stream (synchronous or live classes transmitted online with a modern infrastructure that allows students to interact with their professor) & On-Campus Classes (where students can take classes in person).
+The purpose of Florida Christian University offering online programs is to provide practical and accessible higher education through non-traditional delivery systems to accommodate the needs of our students and the growing need for remote education. we offer classes in three different formats: Online (classes previously recorded, which students can access anytime on their Student Portal), Live Stream (synchronous or live classes transmitted online with a modern infrastructure that allows students to interact with their professor) & On-Campus Classes (For in-person classes, see page 24 for more information).

-Using the Student's Portal, which is a proprietary Learning Management System developed by university, students can take classes from anywhere in the world.
+Using the Student's Portal, which is a proprietary Learning Management System developed by University, students can take classes from anywhere in the world.
 Students can access their courses, have interactions with the professor, access the library and other learning resources, view streaming videos, submit assignments, and receive direct feedback from their professors using this innovative means of delivery.
 Video, printed, and online learning tools help ensure that the instructional methods used will lead to the achievement of stated learning objectives, and all nontraditional instruction is consistent with the abilities, educational skills, experience, and needs of the students enrolled in the programs.